-If this were a movie, I think it’d be time for a scene of people screaming out of control and crazy with panic.
+If this were a movie, I think it’d be time for the worst case scenario scene of people screaming out of control and crazy with panic.

 Fear is so awful that people often deal with it by ignoring danger and pretending it doesn’t exist or at least isn’t that bad.
 Denial ain’t just a river in Egypt as they say!